The Evolution of Stock Market Efficiency in the US: A Non-Bayesian Time-Varying Model Approach: Model and Methodology

-We estimate the non-Bayesian TV-AR coefficients by applying least square techniques, OLS or generalized least squares (GLS) to the equation (\ref{eq:ItoReg}).
-In the appendix, we show the equivalence of the least square estimators of our system and the usual Kalman smoother.
-The appendix provides the reader with mathematical discussion guaranteeing appropriateness of our least squares technique when we estimate non-Bayesian TV-AR coefficients.
+We estimate the non-Bayesian TV-AR coefficients by applying least squares techniques, OLS or generalized least squares (GLS), to equation (\ref{sys_eq}).\footnote{In the online appendix, we present a least square estimator of a state space model that involves the usual Kalman smoother.
+Also, the online appendix formally discusses why the least squares technique can be used to estimate the non-Bayesian TV-AR coefficients.
+While the regressor of our system in equation (\ref{sys_eq}) may be an extremely large matrix of the data exceeding one thousand, this does not pose much of a problem for most recent computers.
+Indeed, in our case, only several minutes are necessary for estimation of the parameters, impulse responses, and the long-run multiplier. \citet{paige1977lse} show a numerically efficient method for this framework.}

-While the regressor of our system, the equation (\ref{eq:ItoReg}), has a huge matrix for the data with the size of over a thousand, the recent PCs with quite more power than those a decade ago can compute the inverse of the product of such a matrix and its transpose with sufficient accuracy.
-In our case, it takes only several minutes to estimates all the time varying parameters of the TV-AR(2) and the time varying impulse responses as well as long run multipliers.
-It is worth noting that our method does not use any iteration of the conventional Kalman filtering and smoothing.

-Here we make brief discussion about the advantages over the conventional Kalman smoothing.
-First, our method is quite simple and easy to handle a wide variety of models of which state equations cannot be represented by simple stochastic difference equations.
-In particular, considering state equations as stochastic constraints or moment restrictions, we can deal with many kinds of random parameter variation.
-Second, our estimation is based on the classical econometrics; a number of inference techniques, familiar to economists, are available.
-For instance, one can handle heteroskedasticity of residuals of both the state and observation equations with the covariance estimator \citet{newey1987sps,newey1994als} as we adopt to obtain the covariance matrix of time varying parameters.
-Furthermore, our method provides information about optimal window: widths and weights.
-Whatever method of least squares we choose, OLS or GLS, the estimator is derived in the following form:
+The three major advantages of our method over the conventional Kalman smoothing (e.g., \citet{hamilton1994tsa}) are as follows.